-Trace Foster grew up in Chicago and moved to Oklahoma In the late 90’s.
+Trace Foster grew up outside of Chicago and moved to Oklahoma In the late 90’s.
 Trace tells the story: “I had my recording studio and was working on my label at the time the guys were introduced to me.
 I had worked with a lot of the local acts but had never been blown away by anything until I heard these guys.
 I could hear the talent and the realness of the music.
 I was hired to produce a few songs, but once I heard the music I wanted in.”
 Lucas continues with the story: “I remember us thinking that it would be great if Trace would maybe produce a couple of songs and possibly play on it as well.
 But we weren’t sure what would happen.”
 Trace recalls, “I was a fan of the first song I heard.
 I didn’t know how to tell the guys that I wanted in.
 After I recorded the basic tracks on the first day, I decided to play the guitar on the songs when they left just to show them what I was hearing.
 The next thing I know they walked in saying we needed to talk.
 I thought they didn’t like what I was doing and were going to go elsewhere.”

 Heath explains, “We asked Trace if he wanted to be a member of this band and I don’t think I finished my sentence before he said yes.”
 With the members of the band finally solidified they worked tirelessly for eight months on what would become Heartbreaks and Hangovers.
 Once it was finished, they set their sights on reproducing live what they had committed to disc.